Manage Intelligent Capture

 • All OTA Sniffer Capture sessions are displayed under Assurance > Intelligent Capture Settings > OTA Sniffer.
 OTA Sniffer data captures are divided into separate 500-MB files.
 There is a 15-GB limit on the total size of all OTA Sniffer Capture files that reside on Catalyst Center.
 If the limit is exceeded, packet files are removed, starting with the oldest, until the total size falls below the 15-GB limit.
 Additionally, any OTA sniffer capture files that are more than 24 hours old are removed, even if the total size limit has not been reached.

-You can download the PCAP files from a completed OTA Sniffer Capture session from one of the following windows:
+You can download the PCAP files from a completed OTA Sniffer Capture session from one of these windows:

 • Device 360: When you download the PCAP files from the Device 360 window, only the data from the completed OTA Sniffer Capture sessions for that specific device are downloaded.